db2003/21BCE5876_ML/README.md

    ```

 4. **Set up Redis**:
    Make sure Redis is installed and running on your local machine.
-The project connects to Redis at `localhost:6379`.
+The project connects to Redis at `localhost:{your_defined_redis_port}`.

 5. **Set up the SQLite database**:
    The project uses an SQLite database to track API usage.